 - Chill overnight.

-- Before serving, whip 2 cups of heavy whipping cream in a bowl, using a whisk or electric mixer.
-Whisk until frothy.
+- Before serving, whisk the heavy whipping cream in a bowl, using a whisk or electric mixer, until frothy.

 - Add whipped cream to chilled eggnog mixture and combine well.
 Enjoy!